tam17aki/swiper-migemo/README.md

 You can customize `swiper-migemo-enable-command` which is a list of commands to use migemo-mode.
-For example, If you want to add `counsel-recentf`, add following code in the init file:
+For example, If you want to use `counsel-recentf` with migemo, add following code in the init file:

 ```el